-The following are offered on a rotating basis depending upon faculty availability and special interests.
-A thorough study of selected texts, through verse-by-verse and paragraph-by-paragraph analysis, comparison of various English versions, consideration of pertinent historical and cultural issues, along with consultation of comprehensive commentaries.
+Old Testament exegesis classes are offered on a rotating basis depending upon faculty availability and special interests.
+The course will comprise a thorough study of selected books of the Old Testament through verse-by-verse and paragraph-by-paragraph analysis, comparison of various English translations, consideration of pertinent historical and cultural issues, and consultation of comprehensive commentaries.
 The course will emphasize proper methods for discovering the meaning of a text and applying it in teaching and preaching.
 Students may repeat this course if the individual biblical books or collections being studied are not duplicated.